ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 2. Enter your credentials in the `API Settings`  tab
 3. Choose the correct Store ID for your store from the dropdown
 4. Save the settings

+# Multistore Support

+## Overview

+The Resurs Bank Merchant API plugin has basic support for running in environments with multiple WordPress sites, as the plugin does not depend on generated gateway files stored on disk.
+There are therefore no such file dependencies that would prevent the plugin from being used on multiple sites simultaneously.

+However, it is important to distinguish between different types of multistore implementations:

+### WordPress Multisite / Network

+**Status: Supported**

+WordPress Multisite (also called WordPress Network) is considered compatible with the plugin, provided that:
+- Each site/subsite has its own WooCommerce configuration
+- Each site/subsite has its own Resurs credentials (API Key, API Secret, and Store ID)

+The plugin's normal configuration is based on entering API Key, API Secret, and Store ID for each WordPress site/WooCommerce installation.

+### WooCommerce Multistore (within same WordPress site)

+**Status: Not Verified / Not Supported**

+WooCommerce Multistore implemented via third-party plugins or custom solutions is **not the same** as WordPress Multisite.
+If multiple stores are managed within the same WordPress site/WooCommerce installation and share the same plugin settings, this functionality is **untested and unsupported**.

+#### Important Limitation

+The Resurs Bank plugin currently supports one credential set per WordPress site.
+This means that multiple logical stores within the same WooCommerce installation would likely use the same API Key, API Secret, and Store ID.
+All purchases would therefore be sent to the same Resurs store, regardless of how the WooCommerce multistore solution is configured.

+#### Recommendation

+We recommend treating WooCommerce Multistore (within a single WordPress site) as an **unsupported configuration** without separate testing and potential code modifications.
+If you require this setup, please contact Resurs Bank support for guidance and verification before implementing it in production.

 # FAQ & General questions